towitter/crec_scrape/README.md

   <tr>
     <td>vol</td>
     <td>Num</td>
-    <td>Every year, a new volume of the Congressional Records is started </td>
+    <td>A new volume of the Congressional Records is started every year (e.g. Volumne 140 for 1994)</td>
   </tr>
   <tr>
     <td>no</td>
     <td>Num</td>
-    <td>Each day, a new issue of the Congressional Records is printed</td>
+    <td>A new issue of the Congressional Records is printed every day </td>
   </tr>
   <tr>
     <td>date</td>